 Science, Determinism and Volition

-This article discusses the issue of volition versus determinism in the context of modern science and its doctrine of mechanistic reductionism.
+This article discusses the doctrine of determinism in the context of modern science and its related doctrine of mechanistic reductionism.
+These doctrines are critically analyzed with respect to the cognitive concept of volition, here held to be a precondition for the discipline of science itself.

 Determinism Newtonian versus Aristotelian

-Firstly, the term determinism to a classical physicist means ‘determined by the universal laws of mechanics’ (Newton’s Laws, if you prefer).
+Firstly, the term determinism, to a classical physicist, means ‘determined by the universal laws of mechanics,’ vis., Newton’s laws.
 But Newton and modern physics are describing what determines the position, velocity, momentum, acceleration of a particle at any moment in time.
 So given the laws of motion and give a particle with a velocity (direction+speed) and the rate at which it is undergoing acceleration (a constant change in velocity), we can fully predict its position (relative to a selected frame of reference).
 No one (with the possible exception of quantum physics) is denying this.
 The laws of particle motion are determined by the nature of particles and the nature of the forces in the universe which affect their motions at any point in time.
+It should be added that after Faraday the phenomena of electro-magnatism introduced into physics the concept of the ‘field,’ which Faraday regarded as ‘real but non-physical,’ presumably because a field has no mass.
+The challenge was that of explaining how a non-physical existent, viz. a field, can induce mechanical actions (forces) on (at least) metallic objects existing within the physical domain of that ‘field.’

 If physics stopped here, we might have no quarrels with its doctrines (although Aristotle would have quarrels with virtually all of the assumptions underlying classical laws of physics).
 But classical physics is driven by an additional set of priori assumptions and a series of conclusions based on those assumptions.